KernelTuner/kernel_tuner/CONTRIBUTING.rst

     * If you alternatively set up with Venv: :bash:`echo "venv" > noxenv.txt`.
     * If you set up with Virtualenv, do not create this file, as this is already the default.
     * Be sure to adjust or remove this file when changing backends.
+#.
+[Optional] Run the tests on Nox as described below.

 Running tests
 -------------
 To run the tests you can use :bash:`nox` (to run against all supported Python versions in isolated environments) and :bash:`pytest` (to run against the local Python version) in the top-level directory.
+For full coverage, make Nox install and use the additional tests (such as cupy and cuda-python) with :bash:`nox -- additional-tests`.
 It's also possible to invoke PyTest from the 'Testing' tab in Visual Studio Code.
 The isolated environments can take up to 1 gigabyte in size, so users tight on diskspace can run :bash:`nox` with the :bash:`small-disk` option.
-This removes the other environment caches before each session is ran.
+This removes the other environment caches before each session is ran (note that this will take longer to run).

 Note that tests that require PyCuda and/or a CUDA capable GPU will be skipped if these are not installed/present.
 The same holds for tests that require PyOpenCL, Cupy, Nvidia CUDA.